Home » MUD Games: The Complete Guide to Text RPGs

 Players who want depth, longevity, and a large player base to interact with from day one.
 Read the full Achaea overview

-Aetolia is the dark counterpart to Achaea.
+Compared with Achaea, Aetolia leans dark.
 The world of Sapience here is fractured between a Bloodborn undead faction and a Duamvi light faction, and your class choices determine which side you play on.
-With 32 classes and 23 races — many unique to Aetolia — it offers the widest character customization in the Iron Realms catalogue.
+With 32 classes and 23 races (many unique to Aetolia), it offers the widest character customization in the Iron Realms catalogue.
 The tone is gothic horror: political intrigue, divine warfare, mortal consequences.

 Best for

-Lusternia’s world is the Basin of Life: six nations (four cities, two communes) competing for cosmic influence across a world shaped by divine war.
-Its standout feature is aetherspace, a ship-based exploration layer that sits above the main game world.
+Lusternia’s world is the Basin of Life.
+Six nations (four cities, two communes) compete for cosmic influence across a world shaped by divine war.
+Unlike the other four games, Lusternia’s standout feature is aetherspace, a ship-based exploration layer that sits above the main game world.
 With 28 guild classes across 7 archetypes and 13 tradeskills, Lusternia rewards players who invest in craft, culture, and political roleplay.
 The game is volunteer-maintained by an active contributor community with ongoing 2026 updates.

 Best for

-Starmourn launched in 2018 as Iron Realms’ break from high fantasy.
-The setting is the Starmourn Sector — an all-original science fiction universe with 14 playable races, three factions (Song of Harmony, Scatterhome, Celestine Empire), and five classes including the advanced FURY class.
-Starship ownership and combat are central rather than optional.
+While the other four stayed in fantasy, Starmourn launched in 2018 as Iron Realms’ break from the genre.
+The setting is the Starmourn Sector, an all-original science fiction universe with 14 playable races, three factions (Song of Harmony, Scatterhome, Celestine Empire), and five classes including the advanced FURY class.
+Starship ownership and combat are core systems, not side content.
 The game receives regular volunteer updates and added a Looking For Group system in early 2026.

 Best for